 SCCS applies formal modelling to create methods and techniques which ensure the safety of computer systems.

-Within each theme there is a foundational element developing understanding, theory and new technologies, together with applications to specific problem domains and to building practical solutions.
+There are six main research themes the Centre works on which are listed below, within each theme there is a foundational element developing understanding, theory and new technologies, together with applications to specific problem domains and to building practical solutions.